mattvenn/waveform/README.md

 ![layout](layout.jpg)

-# Things to resolve
+# Things that can cause problems

 * Printing the template on paper is ok, but it was scaled and off centre, I had to turn off scale to fit and then some of it went off the edge.
 * The smaller beads had the centers stuck inside, although this wasn't too annoying to get out with a needle.
-* Wave form looks a little different to the actual wave, because of averaging?
+* The profile of the necklace I made looks a little different to the actual wave, because of averaging?
+* I would imagine that getting the beads back to the right student could be an issue.
+Make sure you have lots of little bags and get each student to write the name of their file on a piece of paper inside.